MasterKrawzer/TF2-Bot-JS/README.md

 # TF2-Bot-JS
 ## So, what is it?
 This a bot that is themed around popular shooter game called Team Fortress 2 (TF2 for short).
-It has some specific command that no other **general** bots able to do.
+It has some specific commands that no other **general** bot is able to do.
 It was made completely by me and the code is controlled only by me.
 Its current localization is Russian (because I am Russian), English version is included.
 ### What can it do?